Why Do I Have No Motivation To Do Anything?

 Don’t be fooled by it’s incognito appearance, feeling comfortable, can easily diminish drive.
 It can so easily put you into a state where you have no motivation do to anything.

 Sometimes when a goal has been achieved, let’s say financially for example, it’s easy to the the drive to leave you because you now have what you wanted.

 This is especially the case if you’ve worked incredibly hard over a long period to earn more money.
 If then you suddenly have it, it’s possible for that drive to vanish.

 So ask yourself, if you were working hard towards something for a long time, and now you have it, has the motivation vanished?
 Is there any correlation?

-Why do I have no motivation to do anything?
-Where to go from here?
+No motivation to do anything?
+Where to go from here.